PalisadeResearch/ai-vs-humans-ctf-report/paper-typst/main.typ

 = Introduction

-Eliciting AI capabilities is hard and costly.
+Eliciting AI capabilities is hard.
 Yet accurately estimating them is important, especially when it comes to dangerous  capabilities, as it determines whether a model is safe to release.
 //Regulators and frontier AI Labs need to know if the model has capabilities to inflict substantial damage in the hands of a motivated malicious actor.
 // Tangent about why unsafe models are bad?
 //
 //  Performance of an AI agent depends a lot on its harness.
 //
-Cyber is one of such capabilities.

-Cyber evaluations may be underelicited, as we discuss in @discussion.
+#strike[Cyber is one of such capabilities.]
+We hypothesize that evaluations of offensive cyber capabilities may often be underelicited - that is, they may fail to fully reveal the system’s potential, as we discuss in @discussion.

 // Allude to discussion?

 // Crowdsourcing is a tool used to bring in external expertise.
 Prominent examples of crowd sourcing are Kaggle challenges and hackathons.

-In this paper we explore crowdsourcing elicitation efforts as a strategy to boost cyber performance and close the evals gap #cite(<apollo-research-evals-gap>).
-To do that, we host a CTF competition, inviting AI developers to compete against humans and each other for a 7500\$ prize pool.
+We propose crowdsourcing elicitation efforts as an effective strategy to boost cyber performance and close the evals gap #cite(<apollo-research-evals-gap>).
+To explore this novel approach, we hosted a first-of-a-kind Capture The Flag (CTF) competition, inviting AI developers to compete against each other and human teams.
+We additionally analyzed AI performance in CyberApocalypse - a large CTF competition with thousands of participants.

-// TODO: add section about "what is ctf"
-We also report on the performance AI exhibited in this event and compare it to human performance.
-Finally, we analyze AI performance on CyberApocalypse - a large CTF competition with thousands of participants.
+In this paper, we report on the performance AI exhibited in these events and compare it to human performance.

+//MT: shortly summarize the findings?
+// TODO: add section about "what is ctf"  - can it go to the next session?

 = AI vs Humans CTF

-In collaboration with Hack The Box we organized an "AI vs Humans CTF" event#footnote[AI vs Humans CTF event page: https://ctf.hackthebox.com/event/details/ai-vs-human-ctf-challenge-2000
+To explore crowdsourcing as an elicitation approach in practice, we organized "AI vs Humans CTF" competition.
+The event was organized in collaboration with Hack The Box in the period of 14-16 March 2025.#footnote[AI vs Humans CTF event page: https://ctf.hackthebox.com/event/details/ai-vs-human-ctf-challenge-2000
-].
+] We offered a monetary prize of 7500\$ to incentivize participation and effort.

 For the pilot event, we wanted to make it as easy as possible for the AI teams to compete.
-Hence, the event focused on Crypto and Reversing challenge categories because these were the easiest to build a harness for.
-They only require running commands in the terminal, without the need for dynamic interactions with external machine.
+The event focused on challenges in the Crypto and Reversing categories, as these areas were the easiest to build a harness for.
+These challenges only required running commands in the terminal, without the need for dynamic interactions with external machine. #todomt[not sure all policymakers know that the terminal and harness are?]#todoap[Great catch.
+I believe this manuscript aims to be useful to a more technical-minded audience.
+The actual policymakers should be spoon-fed the summary of relevant points.]

 == Absolute standings
 // 152 human teams  +6 ai teams